 - Correct version: “….adults…be allowed..”

-- So, the ruling is: adults have access to assisted dying.
+- So, the ruling is: adults be allowed access to assisted dying

 a process offers medical assistance in dying to people who are terminally ill.

-- This clause consists of two independent clauses separated by a comma.
+- This clause is an independent clause separated by a comma from another independent clause.

 - This construction is incorrect.

 - The clause “ a process…..” is actually giving us more information about “assisted dying” mentioned in the preceding clause.
-Thus, convert “a process…” to a flexible modifier by adding “that” after “a process.”
+Thus, “a process…” should be converted into a flexible modifier by adding “that” after “a process”

 - Correct version: “….assisted dying, a process that offers…”